 No retail license for the sale of distilled spirits by the package shall be allowed in or in connection with any restaurant, cafe or eating place or in the same room where a bar is maintained for the dispensing and sale of malt beverages and wine by the drink or any other business establishment.
 Nothing in this section, however, shall be construed to limit or prohibit the operation of a package store in the same building complex with other businesses.

-(Ord. of 9-7-1999, § 1(4-28))

 Sec.
-6-28.
+6-26.
 Misrepresentation of contents.

-Under this chapter it shall be unlawful for licensees or their agents to add to the contents of a bottle or to refill empty bottles or in any other manner to misrepresent the quantity, quality or brand name of any alcoholic beverage.
+Under this chapter it shall be unlawful for licensees or their Designated Agents to add to the contents of a bottle or to refill empty bottles or in any other manner to misrepresent the quantity, quality or brand name of any alcoholic beverage.

-(Ord. of 9-7-1999, § 1(4-29))

-State law reference(s)—Quality requirements, O.C.G.A. § 3-3-5.

 Sec.
-6-29.
+6-27.
 Sale to certain persons.

-No person issued a license under this chapter or any other person on the licensed premises shall sell any alcoholic beverages to any person in an intoxicated condition or to any person known to such licensee or his employees to be an habitual drunkard or to any person known to such licensee or his employees to be of intemperate habits or of unsound mind.
+No person issued a license under this chapter or any other person on the licensed premises shall sell any alcoholic beverages to any person in an intoxicated condition or to any person known to such licensee or his or her employees to be a habitual drunkard or to any person known to such licensee or his employees to be of intemperate habits or of unsound mind.

-(Ord. of 9-7-1999, § 1(4-30))

-State law reference(s)—Similar provisions, O.C.G.A. § 3-3-22.

 Sec.
-6-30.
+6-28.
 Private clubs.